gordonjgz/econ_phd_consulting_job_market/Firm_Comparison.md

 * **The Model**: These firms often operate as a federation of specialized franchises.
 You are typically hired *into* a specific practice group or to support a specific Senior Managing Director (SMD).
 * **Berkeley Research Group (BRG)**: Known for a highly entrepreneurial "expert-led" model.
 The culture is very distinct depending on if you are in the Tech practice (David Teece’s group) vs. Healthcare or Construction.
 It can feel like working for a small startup within a large brand.
 * **Staffing Dynamics**: Work is vertical-specific.
-If you are hired into the Merger practice, you will work almost exclusively on merger cases.
-You are less likely to float between groups compared to AG.
+If you are hired into the Aniitrust and Competition practice, you will work almost exclusively on these cases.
+You are less likely to float between practices compared to AG.
+However, within antitrust practice, at least at first, you can explore different genres of antitrust cases.
 * **Culture**: "Depth over Breadth."
 You become a deep subject matter expert very quickly.
 The culture is defined entirely by your specific team—some are relaxed "lifestyle" teams, others are high-intensity "sweatshops" with higher bonus potential.

 ### 3. The "Academic" Silos